v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 # Search the Office 365 audit log to troubleshoot common scenarios

+This article describes how to use the Office 365 audit log search tool to help you troubleshoot the common support scenarios.
+This includes using the audit log to:

+- Find the IP address of the computer used to access a compromised account
+- Determine if email forwarding has been set up for a user
+- Determine if a user deleted email items in their mailbox
+- Determine if a user created an inbox rule

 ## Using the Office 365 audit log search tool